unitedstates/congressional-record/README.md

 ```

-Alternatively, find .htm files of the congressional record from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC).
+Alternatively, find .htm files of the Congressional Record from [FDsys](http://www.gpo.gov/fdsys/browse/collection.action?collectionCode=CREC).
 When you find the day you are interested in, click on it and choose the "More" link.
-Then, download the Zip file and use the -id command to point to the htm files.
+Then, download the zip file and use the `-id` flag to point to the htm files.

 ```
 $ ./parsecr.py -h